Discover the benefits of kSil® Silicone Sponge & Foam Sheeting

 - Thermally stable over a wide range of temperatures: -60°C to 230°C

-- Manufactured in a range of thicknesses from 0.8mm to 12.5mm in rolls, up to 45mm in sheets
+- Manufactured in a range of thicknesses from 2.0mm to 12.5mm in rolls, up to 45mm in sheets

 Why Silicone Engineering?

-Silicone Engineering have been manufacturing silicone sponge and foam for over 55 years.
+We have been silicone sponge suppliers for over 60 years.
 Throughout this time, our vast knowledge and expertise in the material has allowed us to develop a range of grades, densities and thicknesses all manufactured on-site at our facility in Blackburn, UK.
-Whatever type of silicone sponge sheeting you require, Silicone Engineering is here to help.
+Whatever type of silicone foam sheet you require, Silicone Engineering is here to help.

-Silicone Engineering’s kSil™ silicone sponge sheeting range offers excellent compression properties when used to produce gaskets and seals, especially where the sealing surface is not smooth.
-With water absorption at <1%, kSil™ sponge gives excellent sealing properties from water and dust ingress, therefore providing protection to the application.
+Silicone Engineering’s kSil® silicone sponge foam sheets range offers excellent compression properties when used to produce gaskets and seals, especially where the sealing surface is not smooth.
+With water absorption at <1%, kSil® sponge gives excellent sealing properties from water and dust ingress, therefore providing protection to the application.

 Processed on calendered production lines and controlled by modern technologies such as re-roll and cross cutting units, the flatness and widths of the sponge sheeting stays consistent to give a high quality, smooth finish.